-Au, arising from the S_3^{-1} ligand.
-Note that neither EXAFS nor lower-resolution XANES spectra 339 (Pokrovski et al. 2009a, 2015; Trigub et al. 2017a) were able to provide such evidence that can only 340 be gained from HR-XANES data such as those of the present study.
-341 Furthermore, XANES spectra for two other, more stoichiometrically and structurally 342 contrasting, Au^I-S complexes, Au(HS)(H2O)0 and Au(S3)2, were also modeled using the FDMNES 343 code (Figs 5 and S4).
-As expected, the spectra of each species strongly contrast in shape and show 344 significant energy shifts and amplitude differences compared with the experimental spectra.
-These 345 differences further attest to the much smaller (if any) contributions of those species to the Au fluid-346 phase speciation and the resulting gold solubility measured in this study, as also confirmed by 347 348 thermodynamic predictions (e.g., Fig. 1).
-As a conclusion, our data provide direct spectroscopic 349 evidence, which could only be gained using high-resolution XAS methods, for the existence of the $Au(HS)S_3$ complex in hydrothermal fluids.
-Its existence is also consistent with available less direct 350 spectroscopic, solubility, and molecular simulations acquired so far and interpreted by taking 351 account of the S_3^{-1} ion in the aqueous sulfur speciation scheme (Mei et al. 2013; Pokrovski et al. 352 2015, 2019).
-353
+pected, the calculated spectra of each species strongly contrast in shape and show significant energy shifts and amplitude differences compared with the experimental spectra.
+These differences further attest to the much smaller (if any) contributions of those species to the Au fluid-phase speciation and the resulting gold solubility measured in this study, as also confirmed by thermodynamic predictions (e.g., Fig. 1).
+In conclusion, our data provide direct spectroscopic evidence, which could only be gained using high-resolution XAS methods, for the existence of the Au(HS)S3 complex in hydrothermal fluids.
+Its existence is also consistent with available less direct spectroscopic, solubility, and molecular simulations acquired so far and interpreted by taking account of the S_3^{-} ion in the aqueous sulfur speciation scheme (Mei et al. 2013; Pokrovski et al. 2015, 2019).